Sundown (2021 film): Plot

 Neil Bennett, a quiet man from London, is on vacation in Acapulco with his sister Alice and her two children, Colin and Alexa.
 They stay in a luxurious hotel and eat at fancy restaurants.
 Day after day, the family participates in a variety of fun activities.
 Neil, however, is not having fun.
 One day, Alice is told over the phone that her and Neil's mother is in the hospital.
 Immediately, the family prepares to go home.
-On the way to the airport, Alice receives a second call informing her that their mother has passed away.
+On the way to the airport, Alice receives a second call informing her that their mother has died.
 Alice bursts into tears while Neil remains calm.
 At the airport, Neil says he left his passport at the hotel so the rest of the family departs without him.

 Neil lied about the passport.
 In reality, he has decided to stay in Acapulco, at least for the next few days.
 He befriends a taxi driver named Jorge Campos, who takes him to a small hotel.
 Neil passes the time eating at cheap restaurants and visiting the beach.
 He ignores Alice's requests to come home and starts dating a friendly local named Berenice.
 He returns to his room one day to find his belongings are missing, presumably stolen but he shows no emotion.
 The next day, he witnesses a drive-by shooting yet remains apathetic.

 The Bennett family is extremely wealthy because they are in the meat processing business.
 Alice returns to Acapulco and confronts Neil for abandoning her during a hard time.
 After talking about the family business, Neil signs a document relinquishing his assets and inheritance in the presence of the family lawyer, Richard.
 Later, Alice is shot and killed by common criminals driven by Jorge.
 The police arrest Neil, believing he ordered the assassination.
 Neil bursts into tears upon learning about his sister's death.
 His representatives arrive and tell him that the company is now his.
 After Richard gets him out of prison, Neil returns to his hotel room.
 He continues seeing Berenice and spending time at the beach.
 Richard, Colin, and Alexa confront him in his room.
 Alexa hits Neil in the head with a glass bottle.
 Later, Neil signs off the rights to the family company to Colin and Alexa.
 Neil, in return, will receive a monthly pension and £100,000 as a down payment.
 After the meeting, Neil returns to Berenice.

 A few days later, Neil falls down a set of stairs.
 Berenice takes him to the hospital, where she learns Neil has brain cancer.
 After Berenice falls asleep by his side, Neil abandons her and walks down the streets of Mexico City alone at night.
 The film abruptly cuts from his sad face to the sounds of the beach's waves the following morning, the glaring sunshine, and the clothes and shoes Neil was wearing the previous night, left unattended on his chair with a beer nearby.